All Products

 Action

-You can set this to Allow (default) or Prohibit.
+Set the action to Allow (default) or Prohibit.

 Policy Details

-Add the users to which the policy applies and the associated applications.
+Add the effective users and associated applications.

 Trusted Process